Albertsons: Additional acquisitions and closures

 In 2019, Albertsons opened Albertsons Market Street in Meridian, Idaho, a flagship store located in a converted ShopKo store and based on the Market Street brand of United Supermarkets.
-This became Albertsons' largest store at 110,000 square feet and featured a variety of departments exclusive to the store or found rarely in the chain, including an oyster bar, a full bar area, and in-house sausages.
+This became Albertsons's largest store at 110,000 square feet and featured a variety of departments exclusive to the store or found rarely in the chain, including an oyster bar, a full bar area, and in-house sausages.
 Additionally, around the same time, a new Andronico's Community Markets opened in Monterey, California, the first new store to be branded as such.

 In 2020, Albertsons announced the closing of a distribution center in Upper Marlboro, Maryland, laying off up 520 people.
 Albertsons said its duties will be shifted to an existing distribution center in Lancaster, Pennsylvania, which will add up to 300 workers.
-Due to the COVID-19 pandemic, Albertsons' total sales experienced a growth of 27% compared to the previous year.
+Due to the COVID-19 pandemic, Albertsons's total sales experienced a growth of 27% compared to the previous year.
 The rise in sales and higher traffic came as a result of the COVID-19 pandemic which resulted in gross sales of $22.8 billion in the second quarter of 2020.
 Additionally, the company finally went public in June 2020 after years of delays.